deckhouse/secrets-store-integration/docs/USAGE.md

 Stronghold can use different credentials to make requests to the Kubernetes API:
 1. Use the token of the application that is trying to log in to Stronghold.
 In this case, each service that logs in to Stronghold must have the `system:auth-delegator` clusterRole (or the API rights listed above) in the ServiceAccount it uses.
 2. Use a static token created specifically for Stronghold `ServiceAccount` that has the necessary rights.
-Setting up Stronghold for this case is described in detail in [Vault documentation](https://developer.hashicorp.com/vault/docs/auth/kubernetes#continue-using-long-lived-tokens).
+Setting up Stronghold for this case is described in detail in [Stronghold documentation](../../../../stronghold/documentation/user/auth/kubernetes.html#continue-using-long-lived-tokens).

 ## Injecting environment variables